-The bingo sites was brought to the verge of collapse; unemployment rose well above 10%; consumers and businesses severely curtailed spending and our economy came to a screeching halt.
+The economy was brought to the verge of collapse; unemployment rose well above 10%; consumers and businesses severely curtailed spending and our economy came to a screeching halt.
 Our government leaders hopped on white horses intent on ‘saving the day’ with an array of new legislation, regulation and corporate quasi-takeovers.
 Enter, the Butterfly Effect.
 Let’s look at a couple of the unintended consequences of government intervention.

 - Extension of unemployment benefits.
 With so many people out of work and unable to find jobs, it makes sense to extend the period of time people can receive unemployment benefits, right?
 A business owner tells this story.
 “On a weekly basis, I have people coming in asking if we are hiring.
 If I say ‘no’, then they ask me to sign a form indicating that they sought employment which is one of the requirements to remaining on unemployment benefits.
 If I says ‘yes’, the person asks if he can be paid in ‘cash’.
 If I say he’ll receive a payroll check, he moves on to the next business.
 Why?
 Because he wants to keep his unemployment check coming in and hopes to earn some ‘non-reported’ income.”
 Many others who are receiving benefits have found that they can manage on the unemployment checks so, ‘Why work if you don’t have to?’
 So by extending unemployment benefits, the ripple effect is that unemployment itself is also extended.
 Now it is true that there are lots of people who are trying very hard to find a job, but as long as you extend benefits, you can bet re-employment will be a slow process.